 In the past, Black women were sterilized against their will, without consent, to keep them from having more children.
 Sex education will offer Black people the opportunity to learn all their options and make informed choices rather than being forced whatever their doctor feels is right.

 The racism within the medical field extends further into childbirth.
 For Black people, childbirth led to high maternal mortality rates.
 There is this ridiculous notion among much of the medical community that Black people don’t feel pain.
-Either that, or that a Black person’s pain isn’t important.
+Either that or a Black person’s pain isn’t important.
 This notion leads doctors to disregard what pregnant Black people say during, and even after childbirth.

-This disregard is life threatening, and incredibly important for Black people to be aware of.
+This disregard is life-threatening and incredibly important for Black people to be aware of.
 Until we get the information on how to better advocate for ourselves in a doctor’s office, we can’t protect ourselves.
 Sex education leads directly to reproductive justice.
 Doulas and midwives can be a viable option for many people having children and protects the lives of Black pregnant people and babies.

-Black Pleasure is Important
+Black pleasure is important.

 As Black people we need to explore pleasure.
 We need to explore it sexually, individually, as a group, and in every way possible.
 Sex education for Black people needs to express the importance of pleasure.
-We need to learn that it is okay to enjoy our bodies, enjoy our partners and to not feel ashamed by sexual exploration and enjoyment.
+We need to learn that it is okay to enjoy our bodies, enjoy our partners and not feel ashamed by sexual exploration and enjoyment.
 One of the greatest resources I have ever found for pleasure as a Black person is Afrosexology.
 I recommend any Black person wanting to focus on their pleasure and explore it more to look into Afrosexology.